OHIF/Viewers/docs/latest/deployment/recipes/embedded-viewer.md

 );
 ```

+You can see a live example of this recipe in [this CodeSandbox][code-sandbox].

 ## Add Extensions

 The UMD build of the OHIF Viewer is a "light weight" build that only contains